Suggestion Tip Gratuity box

 Through personal experience over the years, I have found that treating service providers with respect and dignity is appreciated enough to the point where better service is usually a result.
 The gratuity is simply the icing on the cake, so to speak.

-Tips and gratuities have been a contentious topic for many years amongst frequent fliers — to the point where there has been discussion about whether or not the practice of tipping should be abolished altogether.
-After all, travelers encounter multiple situations — probably more than anyone else when such experiences as dining, tours and lodging in a single trip are factored into the equation — where a gratuity is either recommended or expected.
+Tips and gratuities have been a contentious topic for many years amongst travelers — to the point about whether or not the practice of tipping should be abolished altogether has been repeatedly discussed over the years.
+After all, travelers encounter multiple situations — probably more than anyone else when such experiences as dining, tours, and lodging in a single trip are factored into the equation — where a gratuity is either recommended or expected.
 The expectation of tipping on your part can get tiring quite fast.

 How about when you are required to pay a service charge and are also expected to tip members of the service staff?